February 9, 2020

 Please note that I’ve gone for what is the bare bones here; you may wish to invest more in a suit, dress, or more hours of photography, but this will get you the bare bones to have the most excellent time ever.

-Here is an example jacket set that they have on their website:
+Here is an example suit set that they have on their website:

 Your dress doesn’t have to cost the end of the earth.
 Wedding dresses typically can cost upwards to $5,000.
 However, in my experience of capturing dresses worth $300, and $3,000, as long as you’re comfortable and like the style, there is nothing in it.

-Having the moments and memories from your day captured in art is one of the most valuable investments in your elopements in my (admittedly biased) opinion.
-Time and time again, couples who did not invest in wedding photographer to capture their day list it as one of their top regrets.
+Time and time again, couples who did not invest in a wedding photographer to capture their day list it as one of their top regrets.